ashawkey/note/linux/disk.md

 - [files from ext2 filesystem](https://www.cgsecurity.org/wiki/TestDisk:_undelete_file_for_ext2),
 - [files from NTFS partition](https://www.cgsecurity.org/wiki/Undelete_files_from_NTFS_with_TestDisk) since version [6.11](https://www.cgsecurity.org/wiki/TestDisk_6.11_Release).

-If it doesn't work or for other filesystem!
+If it doesn't work or for other filesystem! (which means the most used ext4 cannot use it.)